 The sorting machine sorts nuts based on nut diameter.

 Argentine meets all conditions to export in-shell and shelled certified varieties of pecan nuts.
 The INTA is developing a DNA-based identification and traceability system known as pecan biocoding.

-Some of the commercial destinations of Argentine pecans are Algeria, the United States, Hong Kong, Italy, Vietnam, Uruguay and Germany.
+Some of the commercial destinations of Argentine pecans are Algeria, the United States, Hong Kong, Italy, Vietnam, Uruguay, Saudi Arabia, Thailand and Germany.

-Six years of exports to different destinations have given us foreign trade expertise.
-Today, we are the largest pecan exporters in Argentina.
+Ten years of exports to different destinations have given us foreign trade expertise.

 The Argentine Government supports us through globally renowned technical organizations such as ProPecan, SENASA, INTA, the Federal Council of Dried Fruits and Nuts, and the Argentine Department of Agro-Industry.